catskull/notes/winter-2016/aheritage/notes.md

 "Country" - freedom at all levels of political process, independance based on ownership of land, landowners were society's virtuous backbone

 ## Video clip: Gladiator - Maximus asked to be in charge because he doesn't want to be.

+# Monday January 25

+## Will a social contract hold up in court?

+The history of American democracy is realizing too slow or too fast the implications of the declaration of independence.

+### John Locke

+Possibly the greatest english philosipher of the 17th century.

+Locke on Liberty
+ - men began free and equal, living in nature, and from nature we have natural rights like liberty.
+Rights don't come from government, they come from God.
+ - social contract is the agreement between people to give up natural rights in order to have a fair judgment system
+ - government is not big in Locke's ideas, it's just big enough to protect your life and liberty.
+They are in an outsider position in order to be a neutral judge.
+ - the government exists because people want it to.
+They consent to be governed.
+It exists to help you.
+ - there's a right to revolution AKA re-negotiating the social contract.

+The Mayflower pact is a social contract.
+The BYU Honor code is a social contract.
+Why would we agree to the honor code?
+We lose a lot of freedoms by doing so.
+Because we want something BYU offers and we're willing to trade those freedoms for it.

+### Declaration of Independence

+The case is made that the king is taking away their liberties.

+Why go after the king?
+He's the figurehead, it's simpler to go after him than the entire government.

+Establishes case that they have a right to revolt.
+NOt only a right, but a duty.

+We give the goverment power by consenting to be governed, not some divine right of kings.

+Natural rights: lifer, liberty and the pursuit of happiness.
+All men are created equal.